WeepecLabs/GuideLines/README.md

     * `docs`: Everything related to documentation
     * `chore`: Regular code maintenance.[ You can also use emojis to represent commit types]

+The symbol ”!” can be used with any type.
+It signifies a breaking change that correlates with MAJOR in semantic versioning.
+Using BREAKING CHANGE in the footer introduces a breaking API change as well (correlating with MAJOR in semantic versioning).

 2. Separate the subject from the body with a blank line
 3. Your commit message should not contain any whitespace errors
 4. Remove unnecessary punctuation marks